benfarr/lambda-ddb-mysql-etl-pipeline/README.md

 Destroying Resources:

 After you are finished with this app, you can run `cdk destroy` to quickly remove the majority of the stack's resources.
-However, some resources will NOT automatically be destroyed as they require an explicit destroy permission that I didn't set up.
-Here is a list of resources you'll need to manually delete post-destroy:
+However, some resources will NOT automatically be destroyed and require some manual intervention.
+Here is a list directions of what you must do:
-1) DynamoDB Table
-2) S3 bucket
+1) S3 bucket: You must first delete all files in bucket.
+Changes to the current policy which forbid bucket deletion, if files are present are in development and can be found here: https://github.com/aws/aws-cdk/issues/3297
-3) CloudWatch Log Groups
+2) CloudWatch Log Groups for lambda logging.
+Found on filter: `/aws/lambda/Etl`
-4) s3 CDK folder with your CloudFormation templates.
+3) s3 CDK folder with your CloudFormation templates.
 Delete at your discretion.
-5) Your bootstrap stack asset s3 folder will have some assets in there.
+4) Your bootstrap stack asset s3 folder will have some assets in there.
 Delete/save at your discretion.
 **Don't delete the bootstrap stack, nor the s3 asset bucket, if you plan to continue using CDK.
-6) Both lambdas are set to run in `logging.DEBUG`, switch if too verbose.
+5) Both lambdas are set to run in `logging.DEBUG`, switch if too verbose.
 See CloudWatch logs for logs.

 ## Here is additional documentation to help you along the way:
 [CDK Documentation](https://docs.aws.amazon.com/cdk/api/latest/)